A guitar teachers guide to teaching Jazz

 How do you teach someone to play Jazz Guitar from a standing start?

 Jazz harmony typically uses more complex (four or more note) chords than other popular styles (which are typically based on triads-three note chords).
-It cannot be stated strongly enough that in order to "understand" jazz (as opposed to just learning some chord shapes that produce a "jazzy" noise) students should understand the diatonic system of three note chords that can be produced by using the notes of any parent Major Scale.
+It cannot be stated strongly enough that in order to "understand" jazz (as opposed to just learning some chord shapes that produce a "jazzy" noise) students should understand the diatonic system of three note chord that can be constructed from any Major Scale

 Follow the link below to go to our page dealing with basic guitar music theory and the resources required to teach it effectively

-Jazz Guitar all about the five basic chords
+Jazz Guitar is all about the five basic chord types

 There are just five basic Jazz guitar chords (Maj7, m7, Dominant7, m7b5 and diminished7) Other chords found in Jazz tend to be extensions to, or alterations of the basic five chords and when someone can move between them in time to music then they are functioning Jazz guitar players and are ready to move on and follow their own interests within what is one of the most diverse genres in existence